mobilipia/build-tools/README.rst

     },
     "main": {
       "uuid": "UUID for your app",
+      "config_file": "user/config.json",
       "server": "http://generate.webmynd.com/api/"
     }
   }

 You should complete the authentication values with your username and password.
 You can find the UUID for your app by going to `your apps <http://generate.webmynd.com/>`_ and clicking on the relevant one.

+**NB**: If your application configuration file isn't in the default (``user/config.json``) location, make sure to update the "config_file" setting with the correct location.

 Creating a development environment
 ----------------------------------